-If in your application your 'festival description' and your 'project description' are the same, it will be unclear to the assessors how your project differs from the broader festival or community celebration and your application may be found ineligible.
-Tell us how your project is one of a range of activities happening at your festival or community event.
+If in your application your 'festival description' and your 'project description' are the same, it will be unclear to the assessors how your project differs from the broader festival/community celebration and your application may be found ineligible.
+Make sure you tell us how your project is one of a range of activities happening at your festival/community celebration.

 Applications seeking funding for projects that could reasonably be considered a range of activities, some of which do not provide arts outcomes, will be deemed ineligible.
-Festival Australia will not fund any project that the Department considers to be a 'festival within a festival'.